christios/chriscay-compling/deep-learning/rnn/README.md

 * `sequence_classification.py`: The network processes sequences of 50 small integers and computes parity for each prefix of the sequence.
 Summaries are written to Tensorboard to observe the effect of the <i>exploding gradient</i> problem.

 ## Speech Recognition
-* Mel-frequency cepstral coefficients are fed into the network for each input clip.
+* `speech_recognition`: Mel-frequency cepstral coefficients are fed into the network for each input clip.
 Then the CTC loss is computed alongside beam-search decoding.